-We all long for freedom to live life the way we want to and to make our own choices.
+We all long for freedom to live life the way we want to and make our own choices.
 Is this the freedom that God talks about in the Bible?
 What about freedom of speech, religion, or choice?
+Are these Biblical concepts?

 - What Does it Mean to Have Freedom in Christ?

 - What Does Biblical Freedom from Oppression Give You?

 - 30 Best Freedom in Christ Bible Verses